 - Or take a look at all Tofu and Tempeh recipes on TSV!

-If you try this teriyaki casserole recipe, please let me know!
+If you try this teriyaki casserole recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 TERIYAKI TOFU-TEMPEH CASSEROLE